BigPolarBear1/factorization/README.md

 To run:  python3 run_qs.py -keysize 60 -base 500 -debug 0 -lin_size 100_000 -quad_size 1_00

 Update: Did a quick refactor of find_same().
 This illustrates how to sieve the polynomial value of the polynomial without -n*k.
 These residues can actually be saved on disk and re-used since they are not influenced by semiprime N.
-Still to do now... implement support for higher degrees.. and selecting optimal coefficient ranges to sieve... such that the polynomial value of the polynomial with -n*k is as small as possible.. because there we only want as factors, small factor and the big factors that were found in the original B-smooth (the B-smooth that ends up calling into find_same)
+Still to do now... implement support for higher degrees.. and selecting optimal coefficient ranges to sieve... such that the polynomial value of the polynomial with -n\*k is as small as possible.. because there we only want as factors, small factor and the big factors that were found in the original B-smooth (the B-smooth that ends up calling into find_same)
+Anyway.. going for a run I think.
+I'll do some more work soon.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>